 What are some Typical Documents a Constable or Process Server can Serve?

--Subpoenas: A subpoena is an order issued by a court requiring an individual to appear in court or provide testimony or evidence in a case.
+A subpoena is a court order requiring an individual to appear in court or provide testimony or evidence in a case.
+Whether it’s for a deposition at the John Adams Courthouse or a hearing at the Suffolk County Courthouse, subpoenas ensure that critical witnesses and evidence are presented.

--Summonses: A summons is an official notice informing someone that they have been named as a defendant in a lawsuit.
+A summons is an official notice informing someone that they have been named as a defendant in a lawsuit and must respond to the court.
+Summonses are essential for initiating legal actions and ensuring due process.

 Contact Us